orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 It's the infinity groupoids which break the recursion of the stack. .is_orbit

-Like [[Jonathan Gorard]] mentioned inability to paraalize obstruction to causality - in the sense of cant traverse the .self ray fast enough to oarallize like the superposition of a larger structure, hence it breaks on the further away things on .self

 split off branching initial remainin o. the temrinal the ret marching along